 Moreover, the striping on the Appaloosa’s hooves is unusual among horses.
 It runs vertically, with a distinct alternating pattern of dark and light on each hoof.
 In addition, the Appaloosa's sclera (the white portion of the eye that surrounds the iris) is visible.
 This is a characteristic not seen in other horse breeds.

 Diet and Nutrition

-Appaloosas require a standard horse diet of fresh grass, quality hay, grains, and some fruits and vegetables.
+Appaloosas require a standard horse diet of fresh grass, quality hay, grains, and some fruits and vegetables, as occasional treats.
 They might need vitamin and mineral supplementation, especially if they cannot graze freely in pasture.
 The amount of food they need largely depends on their size and activity level.

 Common Health and Behavior Problems

 Appaloosas generally enjoy good health, lack notable behavioral issues, and aren't prone to lameness.
 But many can develop certain eye problems.
 For one, their eyes tend to water, which can attract flies and lead to infection or irritation.
 A fly mask can help protect the area.